The Flatness You Already Recognize

 And then the Buddhist framework, developed around the same era, across a different continent, with no contact between the traditions.
 The Four Noble Truths: suffering exists, suffering has a cause, suffering can end, there is a path to its ending.
 Applied to the meaning deficit, the structure holds.
 The suffering of meaninglessness is real.
 Its cause is identifiable — disconnection from engaged, directed action.
 And there is a path: not a destination, but a practice.
 The Eightfold Path is not a to-do list.
 It is a description of what engaged living looks like when you commit to it daily.

 Three traditions.
 Three continents.
 Three millennia.
 The same answer: meaning is not found.
 It is generated through doing.
+The convergence across traditions that had no communication with each other carries weight we cannot dismiss — and it matches what you already sense when your hands are busy and direction is present.

 Lawrence Kohlberg's research on moral development adds an uncomfortable dimension.
 He mapped six stages of moral reasoning, from self-interest through social conformity to principled ethics.
 Most adults, he found, settle at the conventional level — stages 3 and 4 — where moral reasoning is defined by social expectation and law.